- To provide an environment where boys staying away from home are cared for physically, emotionally and spiritually;

 Miss Sarah Roberts - Housemistress

-Miss Roberts has been a housemistress in the Main House junior corridor since arriving at More House in September 2015.
-Her specialist support of the boarders in Year 6 & Year 7 has seen many creative and active initiatives which have seen them stretch their imaginations, promote better self-organisation and keep them active throughout their boarding lives.
+Miss Roberts has been housemistress in the Main House junior corridor since September 2015.
+Her specialist support of the boarders in Years 6 and 7 has seen many creative and active initiatives which have stretched her boarders' imaginations, promoted self-organisation and kept them active.

 Each boarder is supported by a named residential housemaster or housemistress, directly responsible for between eight and fifteen boarders within a larger residential staff team, led by the Deputy Head (Head of Boarding).